counterfactual/monorepo/packages/node/README.md

 Params:

 - `proposedToIdentifier: string`
-  - Address of the peer responding to the installation request of the app
+  - Address of the peer responder to the installation request of the app
 - `appDefinition: string`
   - On-chain address of App Definition contract
 - `abiEncodings:`[`AppABIEncodings`](#data-type-appabiencodings)
   - ABI encodings used for states and actions of this app
-- `initiatingDeposit: BigNumber`
+- `initiatorDeposit: BigNumber`
   - Amount of the asset deposited by this user
-- `respondingDeposit: BigNumber`
+- `responderDeposit: BigNumber`
   - Amount of the asset deposited by the counterparty
 - `timeout: BigNumber`
   - Number of blocks until a submitted state for this app is considered finalized